erykjj/jwlmanager/res/HELP.md

 ######
 Annotations are language-agnostic - they show up in different language versions of the *same* publication.
 The `Link`s to wol.jw.org in the generated MS Excel file are for convenience only; they are not re-imported.
 The same goes for the `Reference` column, which is the Bible reference in BBCCCVVV format.
 ######
-Items from differente **Playlists** can be exported to a `.jwlplaylist` archive containing one Playlist (with the name of the archive) which can be imported as a Playlist.
+Items from differente **Playlists** can be exported to a `.jwlplaylist` archive containing one playlist (with the name of the archive) which can be imported as a playlist.
 ######
 Exporting of **Bookmarks** and **Highlights** is also possible - not so much with a view of direct editing, but for sharing/merging into another archive.
 #####